EarthObservation/RVT_py/docs/rvtfor_qgis.rst

 RVT for QGIS
 ============

-The RVT QGIS plugin uses the core RVT python package.
-The plugin interface offers a user-friendly way to access all the functionality of the python package.
+The RVT QGIS plugin uses the core RVT Python package.
+The plugin interface offers a user-friendly way to access all the functionality of the Python package.

+.. seealso:: Find out how to install RVT for QGIS in:ref:`install_qgis`.

 Setting up
 ----------